-Data Availability Test.
-To demonstrate how the availability of data can be monitored on each resource we measured how much time does a job require to obtain a unit of data when getting the needed files.
-This measure will tell us how "close" the resource is to the required data.
-More precisely, the availability of data for job i on resource j is computed as where d_i is the amount of data required by job i (e.g. in MB) and t{ij} is the time needed for job i to get all data on the resource j (e.g. in seconds).
+Data availability test: To demonstrate how the availability of data can be monitored on each resource we measured how much time a job requires to obtain a unit of data when obtaining the needed files.
+This measure will tell us how 'close' the resource is to the required data.
+More precisely, the availability of data for job i on resource j is computed as where d_i is the amount of data required by job i (e.g. in MB) and t{ij} is the time needed for job i to obtain all data on the resource j (e.g. in seconds).

-$$avail{ij} = \frac{t{ij}}{d_i},$$
+$$avail{ij} = \frac{t{ij}}{d_i}$$

-The "quality" of a resource to execute data-intensive jobs can be defined as the average availability over all jobs that were executed on the resource.
-This can be written as where $Jobs_j$ is the set of jobs executed on resource j.
+The 'quality' of a resource to execute data-intensive jobs can be defined as the average availability over all jobs that were executed on the resource.
+This can be expressed as where $Jobs_i$ is the set of jobs executed on resource j.

-$$avgAvail_j = \frac{\sum{i \in Jobs_j} avail{ij}}{|Jobs_j|},$$
+$$avgAvail{j} = \frac{\sum{i \in Jobs{j}} avail{ij}}{|Jobs{j}|}$$

 However, because of data replication and different conditions of the network, data availability changes over time.
 Figure 12 shows the availability change during the simulation on three different resources: Lyon, NIKHEF, and Bologna.
 Because the behaviour is similar on other resources we omitted them from the figure.
-In the first minutes we have no information about the data availability, since it is calculated when a job retrieves all the required files.
+In the first few minutes we have no information about the data availability, since it is calculated when a job retrieves all the required files.
 The availability gets initially worse on some nodes, since the jobs that finish first have obviously a better access to data.
 After this increase, the availability starts to improve significantly because of the replication strategy.